zetaPRIME/sb.StardustSuite/StardustLib/sys/metagui/readme.md

   // screen.
 Positions are left to right and top to bottom; the above anchor has the edges of the window
   // 16 pixels away from the right, and 24 pixels from the bottom.
   "uniqueBy" : "path", // Closes any previous window with the same document path when a new one is opened.
-  // Most useful for UI not bound to an entity, such as with Quickbar entries.
+  // Most useful for UI not bound to an entity, such as with activeitems or Quickbar entries.

   "children" : [ // Finally, the layout syntax.
 Notice how this is an *array*, unlike vanilla panes;
     // widget names are optional, as metaGUI is largely heirarchy- and layout-based.